 Water imported from MWD and locally produced groundwater contains chloramines, a combination of chlorine and ammonia, as a drinking water disinfectant.
-Chloramines are effective killers of bacteria and other microorganisms that may cause disease.
-Chloramines form less disinfection by-products and have no odor when used properly.
+Chloramines effectively kill bacteria and other microorganisms that may cause disease.
+Chloramines have no odor when used properly.
 People who use kidney dialysis machines may want to take special precautions and consult their physician for the appropriate type of water treatment.

-Customers who maintain fish ponds, tanks or aquaria should also make necessary adjustments in water quality treatment, as these disinfectants are toxic to fish.
+Customers who maintain fish ponds, tanks or aquariums should also make necessary adjustments in water quality treatment, as these disinfectants are toxic to fish.
 For further information or if you have any questions about chloramines please visit www.irwd.com or call (949) 453-5300.